amilasenakumara/aws-vpc-networking/aws-vpc-basics/14-aws-vpc-private-connectivity-options.md

 2. **Q:** Is VPC peering transitive?
    **A:** No, peering is point-to-point and not transitive.

-# 🔗 VPC Peering and Transitive Routing
+## 🔗 Explanation - VPC Peering and Transitive Routing

 ## ❓ What does "transitive" mean in networking?
 - **Transitive connectivity** means: